 a.
-At distances greater than seventy-five (75) feet, horizontal distance, from the normal high-water line of all water bodies, tributary stream, or the upland edge of a wetland, there shall be allowed on any lot, in any ten (10) year period, selective cutting of not more than forty (40) percent of the volume of trees four (4) inches or more in diameter, measured 4 1⁄2 feet above ground level.
+At distances greater than seventy-five (75) feet, horizontal distance, from the normal high-water line of all water bodies, tributary stream, or the upland edge of a wetland, there shall be allowed on any lot, in any ten (10) year period, selective cutting of not more than forty (40) percent of the volume of trees four (4) inches or more in diameter, measured four and one-half (4 1⁄2) feet above ground level.
 Tree removal in conjunction with the development of permitted uses shall be included in the forty (40) percent calculation.
 For the purposes of these standards volume may be considered to be equivalent to basal area.

-In no event shall cleared openings for any purpose, including but not limited to, principal and accessory structures, driveways, lawns and sewage disposal areas, exceed in the aggregate, 25% of the lot area within the shoreland zone or ten thousand (10,000) square feet, whichever is greater, including land previously cleared.
-This provision shall not apply to the Marine Waterfront District.
+In no event shall cleared openings for any purpose, including but not limited to, principal and accessory structures, driveways, lawns and sewage disposal areas, exceed in the aggregate, twenty-five percent (25%) of the lot area within the shoreland zone or ten thousand (10,000) square feet, whichever is greater, including land previously cleared.
+This provision applies to the portion of a lot within the shoreland zone, including the buffer area, but shall not apply to the Marine Waterfront District.